 In general, the symptoms of an uncomplicated UTI — one that has not spread to the kidneys — go away 1–2 days after starting antibiotic treatment.
 However, a complicated UTI can take several days to a couple of weeks to treat.

 A mild yeast infection is likely to clear up more quickly than a severe one.
-The duration of treatment for yeast infections varies from just a few days to up to 6 months, although the latter is rare.
+The duration of treatment for yeast infections varies from just a few days to up to

 Yeast infections and UTIs have distinct causes and risk factors.